Rub21/clean-up-address-NYC/README.md

 Copy the text from each csv file and paste in a ticked.

-now click in one of then URL in ticked.  will be download the special_co (A) and special_co(B) in JOSM.
+Click a URL in ticked.  it will be download the objects with special_co (A) and special_co(B) in JOSM.

 and use the next maps in backgroud to fix the adress.